obrienalaribe/pow-substrate/README.md

 ## More Help

-This code will be used primarily as an in-class activity that is instructor led, so just wait for details in class.
+This code will be used primarily as an in-class activity that is instructor led, so just wait for details in class.# pow-substrate